Richard Drax

-Richard Grosvenor Plunkett-Ernle-Erle-Drax (born 29 January 1958) is a British Conservative politician, journalist and landowner, serving as the Member of Parliament (MP) for South Dorset since 2010.
+Richard Grosvenor Plunkett-Ernle-Erle-Drax (born 29 January 1958) is a British Conservative Party politician, landowner, journalist, and former Member of Parliament (MP) for South Dorset between 2010 and 2024.

-Early life
+Early life and education

-Drax was born on 29 January 1958 in Westminster, London, into a landowner family.
-He was educated at Harrow School before going to the Royal Agricultural College in Cirencester where he graduated with a diploma in rural land management in 1990, receiving a further diploma in journalism in 1995.
+Richard Drax was born on 29 January 1958 in Westminster, London, into the Drax family.
+He was privately educated at Harrow School before going to the Royal Agricultural College in Cirencester, where he graduated with a diploma in rural land management in 1990, receiving a further diploma in journalism in 1995.

 Career

 Military service

 Drax passed out from the Royal Military Academy Sandhurst and was commissioned in the British Army joining the Coldstream Guards on 9 December 1978 as a second lieutenant.
-Drax was promoted lieutenant on 9 December 1980, before being transferred to the Regular Army Reserve of Officers after active service on 9 December 1983, ending his first period of full-time military service.
+Drax was promoted to lieutenant on 9 December 1980, before being transferred to the Regular Army Reserve of Officers after active service on 9 December 1983, ending his first period of full-time military service.

 Drax was reinstated on the Active List on 10 September 1984, beginning his second and final period of regular service.
 He retained the rank of lieutenant with seniority from 10 September 1981 to reflect the three years he had served.
-He was promoted captain on 10 March 1986.
+He was promoted to captain on 10 March 1986.

 He relinquished his British Army commission on 9 September 1987, thereby retiring after nine years' service as a Coldstreamer.

 Journalism

-Drax worked at York's Evening Press as a reporter in 1991, before joining BBC South where he appeared on both radio and television media, including the daily television news programme South Today.
+Drax worked at York's Evening Press as a reporter in 1991, before joining BBC South, where he appeared on both radio and television media, including the daily television news programme South Today.

 Parliamentary career

-Selected as a Conservative prospective parliamentary candidate in July 2006, at the general election in May 2010 Drax defeated the incumbent Labour Member of Parliament for South Dorset, Jim Knight, later Lord Knight of Weymouth.
-Drax retained his seat in the 2015 general election with an increased majority and the 2017 general election.

-On 5 February 2013, Drax voted in the House of Commons against a Second Reading of the Marriage (Same Sex Couples) Act 2013 that legalised marriage for same-sex couples.